SUMMIT GOLF COURSE at Shanty Creek Resorts

 designed Legend, the spectacular Tom Wieskopf designed Cedar River, one of Michigan's long time top public courses Schuss Mountain, and the player friendly and original

-The clubhouse here does double duty for the Legend course, and provides a pro shop stocked with golf attire and accessories, plus Arnie's Grill, which offers grab-n-go service
+The clubhouse here does double duty for the Legend course, and provides a pro shop stocked with golf attire and accessories, as well as Arnie's Grill, which offers grab-n-go

-The practice facilities, which include a grass range and several putting greens plus a short game area with bunker, are also shared by the two courses.
-A fleet of new carts (in
+service The practice facilities, which include a grass range and several putting greens plus a short game area with bunker, are also shared by the two courses.
+A fleet of carts

-2004) provides comfortable seating and features dividers in back plus canvas covers to protect golf bags during inclement weather.
-100, 150 and 200 yard blocks are posted on
+provides comfortable seating and features dividers in back plus canvas covers to protect golf bags during inclement weather.
+100, 150 and 200 yard blocks are posted on all par

 As the slope ratings indicate, this is a player friendly layout that can be navigated by all levels of abilities.
 The landing areas off the tees are usually generous, although some tight,